 No, all examination gloves are single-use products only.
 According to NHMRC guidelines, gloves must be changed between episodes of care for different patients and between care of different patient body sites.
 This ensures that infection is not transmitted between patients, or across body sites of the patient.
 These guidelines also apply for fields outside of healthcare, as re-using gloves in all settings can transfer potentially harmful bacteria, chemicals or other foreign matter from product to product, or from product to customer.

 Powder was once a common inclusion in examination and surgical gloves, as they facilitated easy donning of the glove, and prevented the gloves from sticking together.
 However, the use of powder in gloves has also been shown to have adverse effects, including detrimental effects on wound closure and wound infection and induction of peritoneal adhesion formation and granulomatous peritonitis.
-Further, powder particles can act as carriers of latex proteins, which can cause potentially life-threatening allergic reactions in some individuals.
+Furthermore, powder particles can act as carriers of latex proteins, which can cause potentially life-threatening allergic reactions in some individuals.
+Read more about the Problems with Powdered Gloves.

 Advances in technology have led to the development of powder-free gloves, gloves that are so flexible and stretchy that no donning agent is needed.